Image

 Securing a Limited Driving Privilege (Hardship License) in Clayton, MO

-If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Clayton, MO.
-To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
-After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:
+If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Clayton, MO.
+You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
+If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:

 Why You Need a Relentless DWI Administrative Hearing Lawyer in Clayton, MO

 For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why the Combs Waterkotte Clayton, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why our Clayton, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • Machines must be serviced every 35 days